Ultrasound Imaging based on the Variance of a Diffusion Restoration Model: Numerical analysis

 The restoration process employs a US fine-tuned diffusion model at a resolution of $256\times256$.
 The original open-source diffusion model (Downloaded from \href{https://github.com/openai/guided-diffusion }{https://github.com/openai/guided-diffusion}) was trained on ImageNet~\cite{ILSVRC15}.
 For fine-tuning, a dataset consisting of 2339 high-quality \textit{in vitro} images was acquired from a TPAC Pioneer machine using the CIRS 040GSE phantom.

-We conduct qualitative and quantitative evaluations with $N_\text{it}=50$ \DM{and $C=10$} on the above phantoms, considering various additive noise levels \DM{$std(\nv)$}.
+We conduct qualitative and quantitative evaluations on the above phantoms, considering various additive noise levels $std(\nv)$.
+All diffusion samples underwent $N_\text{it}=50$ iteration steps and the DRUSmean/var images were constructed with $C=10$ samples.
 The occlusion phantom is used to evaluate the generalized Contrast to Noise Ratio (gCNR)~\cite{gCNR} and the Signal to Noise Ratio (SNR), defined as:

 $\textit{SNR} = \mu_\text{ROI} / \sigma_\text{ROI}$, respectively, where the subscripts `in' and `out' indicate inside or outside the target regions, $v$ denotes the pixel values, $g$ refers to the histogram of pixels in each region, `ROI' refers to the region of interest, and $\mu$ and $\sigma$ denote the mean and the standard deviation respectively.
-The \DM{spatial} resolution evaluated using -6\,dB Full Width at Half Maximum (FWHM) is assessed on the scatterer phantom.
+The spatial resolution evaluated using -6\,dB Full Width at Half Maximum (FWHM) is assessed on the scatterer phantom.
 A smaller FWHM value indicates a higher resolution.

 The results in Figs.~\ref{Fig: cysts} (occlusion) and~\ref{Fig: scatterers} (scatterer) comprise the quantitative scores and the qualitative images.
 The means and the standard deviations of the scores were calculated across all target regions from the 9 synthetic reflectivity maps.
 Fig.~\ref{Fig: cysts} demonstrates the significant superiority of DRUSvar over DRUSmean \DM{and $\Bv \yv$} in terms of gCNR, SNR, and visualization.
 While DRUSvar exhibits slightly inferior performance compared to DRUSmean in terms of spatial resolution (Fig.~\ref{Fig: scatterers}), it remains stable even with large \DM{levels of} additive noise.